Speakeasy Logo

 File permission errors

-If you encounter file permission errors, try running the container with your user ID:
+If file permission errors occur, try running the container with the appropriate user ID:

 Network connectivity

-Ensure your Docker container has network access to:
+Ensure the Docker container has network access to:

 • The Speakeasy Platform (app.speakeasy.com)